 “The mom doesn’t even like the bees,” I said.

 But this is set in the 1950s and the one rule of any LGBT film is that the characters can’t be happy, so the townspeople make life hell for nice Doctor Anna—who only wants to help their children not die of preventable diseases!—Hot Mom’s ex-husband takes the sensitive little boy away, everything is awful, and it never stops raining.

-Fortunately the bees manage to save Hot Mom from being raped by her ex-husband (seriously! they swarm into the house and sting him!) at THE EXACT SAME TIME that Doctor Anna wins the town’s respect by saving a teenage girl who is bleeding to death after her family pinned her down and forced her to have a coat hanger abortion, performed by some scowling washerwoman who doesn’t know how to wash her hands.
-The girl is secretly married to a black guy, that was their reason.
+Fortunately the bees manage to save Hot Mom from being raped by her ex-husband (seriously! they swarm into the house and sting him!) at THE EXACT SAME TIME that Doctor Anna wins the town’s respect by saving a teenage girl who is bleeding to death after a coat hanger abortion, performed by some scowling washerwoman who doesn’t know how to wash her hands.

-This is why I hate movies set in the 1950s.
-Also, a hearty fuck off to anyone who wants to take us back there.
+This is why I hate movies set in the 1950s, and a hearty fuck off to anyone who wants to take us back there.

 Yet, even though the bees have given their lives to help these ungrateful humans (if they sting, they die!), and it seems like everything is finally going to work out, oh no, says all movies, lesbians don’t get to have a happy ending.